LawTam/AirPollutionSimulation/README.md

 # Air Pollution Simulation
 Download Air Pollution Simulation.lnk and run the application to start the simulation!
 (Only works in Windows at the moment).

 Due to large file sizes I have avoided pushing the Unity project source code to this repository.
-This repository contains the final application and testing files.
-To see the source code, refer to my teammate's repository: https://github.com/fdamorejohann/Smog-Simulator
+This repository contains the final application executable and testing files.
+To see the source code for our final application, refer to my teammate's repository: https://github.com/fdamorejohann/Smog-Simulator

 ### 1. Group members